mappite/aGotino/README.md

   - press both buttons for 1sec to change side of pier (default West, see below).
 - listen on serial port for basic LX200 commands
 - listen on serial port for aGotino commands
-  - 248 bright stars + 110 (all) Messier + 768 NGC objects are in memory
+  - 248 bright stars, 110 Messier (all) and 768 NGC objects are in memory
-  - sync&slew to objects in memory or to any RA/DEC coordinates

 ### aGotino Command set
 **x** can be **s (set)** or **g (goto)**: